Costco Mission Statement, Vision & Core Values Explained

 Costco Mission Statement

-Costco's Mission Statement (2026): "To continually provide our members with quality goods and services at the lowest possible prices."
+Costco mission statement: "To continually provide our members with quality goods and services at the lowest possible prices."

 This mission signals something rare in retail: a deliberate choice to prioritize members first, employees second, and shareholders third.
 That ordering isn't theoretical.
 It's why Costco caps markup at razor-thin margins when most retailers target 25-50% markups.
 It's why they pay above-market wages.
 And it's why they keep that famous hot dog combo priced below cost Business strategy analysis.